 Homeostasis is a technical term that essentially means balance.
-It is officially defined as a “the ability to maintain a relatively stable internal state,” or the state itself.
+It is officially defined as a “the ability to maintain a relatively stable internal state.”
 Even if you’re not taking CBD, your ECS is functioning this way all the time.
 Taking CBD is a way to support your ECS by introducing cannabinoids into your body.
 CBD helps our ECS use our endocannabinoids more effectively, among other things.

 CBD is known for its extensive list of benefits and potential benefits, which can make it seem too good to be true at times.
-The key to how CBD can do so much for us is the function of our endocannabinoid system.
-The symptoms that CBD can counteract are all symptoms of a lack of balance in the body in some way and CBD is a way to support our bodies to heal and recalibrate.
+The key to how CBD can do so much for us is through the understanding of the function of our endocannabinoid system.
+The symptoms that CBD can counteract are all symptoms of a lack of balance in the body in some way, and using CBD is a way to support the healing and recalibration of our bodies.

-Research has also found promise in the mental health implications of CBD.
+Research has also found that CBD may hold promise for mental health issues.
 It has demonstrated antipsychotic properties and could be effective in the mitigation and treatment of schizophrenia.
-Patients with PTSD, social anxiety, and depression have all seen improvements in scientific studies of CBD.
+Scientific studies of CBD use among patients with PTSD, social anxiety, and depression showed improvement.
 Even for those who do not live with mental illness, CBD can improve mood and cognitive function.

 There have been a plethora of studies into the uses and benefits of CBD.
-Even with the hectic atmosphere in 2020, researchers are pushing on and looking into the ways that CBD can be used to treat ALS, help fight Multiple Sclerosis, and improve our productivity.
+Researchers are continuing to look into the ways that CBD can be used to treat ALS and multiple sclerosis as well as improve our productivity.